 - The Doctor of Juridical Science (SJD), which is particularly helpful to those wanting to work as law professors in academic settings.

 Keep also in mind that depending on your interests and focus, you may not need to obtain a JD to work in a law-related career.
 For example, a Master in Public Policy or Administration (MPP/MPA) or even a Master in Business Administration (MBA) may offer a more direct path for your specific goals.
-See, for example, this opinion on MPP/MPA vs. JD for a career in public service or questions to ask yourself should you consider getting a Master's in Public Policy.
-Either degree (MPA and MPP) can prepare you for careers in government, associations and advocacy groups, the nonprofit sector and the private sector.
+See, for example, questions to ask yourself when considering getting a Master's in Public Policy.
+Either degree (MPA and MPP) can prepare you for careers in government, associations and advocacy groups, the nonprofit sector, and the private sector.
 An MPP course of study will typically include more classes in economics and statistics and delve deeper into policy research and analysis whereas an MPA will include more classes in administration and leadership and focus more on management.
-See where MPA/MPP graduates work and what they earn.

 As you consider the possibility of pursuing a legal career, reflect on how the following skills, values and experiences (as identified by the American Bar Association) match your profile and/or sound enticing to develop: